-The classification error is between $0$ and $1$.
-Thus, the observation $x_{ij}$ is not in the block $(h,\ell)$ if the row $i$ is not in the cluster $h$ \textit{or} if the column $j$ is not in the cluster $\ell$.
+The classification error produces a value between $0$ and $1$.
+Thus, the observation $x_{ij}$ is not in block $(h,\ell)$ if row $i$ is not in cluster $h$ \textit{or} if column $j$ is not in cluster $\ell$.
 When a column is improperly classified, all the cells of this column are penalized, and the classification error is increased by $\frac{1}{J}$.

-Furthermore, the distance related to the row partitions can be also defined as follows:
+Furthermore, the distance related to the row partitions can also be defined as follows:

 When the partitions do not include the same number of clusters, a suitable convention we can propose, is to consider $H$ as the maximal number of clusters and the created additional clusters are assumed to be empty.
-Besides, the computation of this distance when $H$ is higher than nine, remains difficult as the order of the set $\mathfrak{S}(\{1,..H\})$ is $H!$.
+The computation of this distance when $H$ is higher than nine, remains difficult as the order of the set $\mathfrak{S}(\{1,...,H\})$ is $H!$.

 In a symmetric way, the distance related to the column partitions is denoted by $\text{dist}_{ {J,L}}$.